kmarsyd/training.artemis.rds/_episodes/03-web2hpc.md

 teaching: 10
 exercises: 10
 questions:
-- "What should you think about when transferring large datasets"
+- "What should you think about when transferring large datasets?"
 objectives:
 - "Learn to pull data directly from the internet to HPC"
 keypoints: